JohnZonneveld/johnzonneveld.github.io/_posts/2021-05-12-React-Redux-final-project-mod5.md

 export default connect(mapStateToProps)(TourForm)
 {% endhighlight %}

-which makes a connectionto the store  which can be invoked by the mapStateToProps function.
+This makes a connection to the store which is called by the mapStateToProps function.
 {% highlight javascript %}
 function mapStateToProps(state, ownProps) {
     return {